Adavi654/swe6733-group2-outty/docs/docs/backlog-ordering-rationale.md

 # Product Backlog Ordering Rationale

-The backlog is ordered according to business value, technical dependencies, and risk reduction
+The backlog is ordered according to business value, technical dependencies, and risk reduction:

 1. Authentication features are prioritized first , because every other feature requires user accounts.